lemina-model/lemina-model/hello-lemina.md

 A word is the size of CPU registers and memory units.
 The Intel CPU 8088, used by the first IBM personal computer released in 1981, was 8 bits, which could hold a number ranging from 0 to 255 (or from \-128 to 127 with a sign).
 If a number larger than 255 was needed in a program, the programmer had to write more machine code to use multiple words to achieve it.
 Unfortunately, programmers could not easily enlarge the word size for the CPUs of the time because physical circuits had to be laid on the chip to support every bit of the CPU's combined internal registers and memory units.
 Longer words required more circuits on the chip.
 As a result, personal computers have been equipped with 64-bit CPUs since 2000, such as the Intel Pentium 4 processor and the present-day Intel i9.

-Most non-IT people who observe modern computing devices, such as smartphones, gaming devices, Internet applications, cloud computing infrastructures, and now AI-enabled programs, cannot believe that CPUs are this raw at a fundamental programming level.
-The unpleasantness of working with "dumb" machine code drove programmers to innovate waves of new **human-centered features** in modern programming.
+Most non-IT people observing modern devices—smartphones, gaming systems, Internet applications, cloud infrastructures, and now AI-enabled programs—can't believe CPUs remain so raw at a fundamental level.
+The **tedium** of working with dumb **machine code** drove programmers to pioneer a series of **human-centered features** in modern programming.

 The first wave introduced **high-level programming languages**, such as FORTRAN (invented by IBM in 1957 as the first high-level language), COBOL, and BASIC.
 These languages allowed programmers to use user-friendly elements like English keywords, data types, variables, arithmetic expressions, and procedures (or functions).